 It may be that you need to replace the item with something that you CAN keep more easily, or you just need to accept that even if you DO want to keep it, you won’t appreciate it in the end because it will cause you more hassle than it’s worth….

 I hope these questions will make decluttering easier next time you set about sorting your home.

 If it feels quite overwhelming to think about it all, then don’t worry – as you ask yourself them more and more, they’ll become ingrained in you and you’ll start to think about them without taking time at all – sort of like a decluttering habit!

 My advice is to start with your vision of where you want your home and life to be when you’ve finished sorting it out – use a Pinterest board or a notepad or a large piece of paper and get busy cutting out pictures that you’re drawn to.
 Whatever works for you – but when you have this in mind, you’ll really be able to make decluttering easier because things will either fit with this vision or not.

 You’ll feel much more confident in your decision, because you’ll know where you’re heading overall.
 You will be able to see whether you truly need each item, where it fits with your life, whether you want to spend time maintaining it, and whether you have space for it.

 So – if you’re ready to make decluttering a positive habit that’s fun rather than a hassle – and possibly change your life in the process – try asking yourself these key questions next time you’re sorting a space in your home – and you may just surprise yourself!

 P.S If you want to start the declutter habit, then why not give the totally FREE 30 day clutter challenge a go?
 You can find out more HERE and I can’t wait to welcome you!
-(If you’ve already done this challenge, then the next logical step is the really detailed and fun eCourse that you can read about HERE).
+(If you’ve already done this challenge, then the next logical step is Clutter:Sorted! – which you can find out more about HERE).